1 Preliminary remarks topenlarge

 The impacted articular surface on the medial aspect of the distal tibia should first be addressed.
 An osteotome is placed into the cancellous bed of the distal metaphysis from medial to lateral, proximal to the impacted articular segment.
 The articular surface is “elevated” distally.
 Bone graft is placed into the defect to resist settling.

 Reduction of a free osteochondral segment

 The free osteochondral fragment (if present) is next addressed.
 This can be reduced to either the medial fragment, the “intact” tibial articular surface, or both.
 An accurate reduction of the medial fragment usually captures an osteochondral segment that is typically seen at the fracture as it enters the joint.

 The medial fracture fragment is temporarily held with k-wires in a reduced position.
 A combination of the available anterior cortical fracture line and the articular continuity are used to access the overall reduction.
-See also "assessment of reduction" under "author's added material".
+See also the content on assessment of reduction.